-Please visit the Alzheimer's Store at www.alzstore.com for a complete listing of all of our products
+Please visit the Alzheimer's Store at www.alzstore.com for a complete listing of all of our products wiped clean.

 These award winning, beautiful, 24-piece puzzles feature well-known works of art by famous artists on familiar and fun topics.
-Each puzzle piece is rather large, approximately 4" x 6" and can be wiped clean.
+Each puzzle piece is rather large, approximately 4" x 6" and can be to that safe and secure time in their life.